mofo7777/H264Dxva2Decoder/README.md

 * the GPU decoding is OK with NVIDIA GeForce 700 series
 * With Intel HD Graphics 4000, seems to be OK too

-### FILE
-* CMFByteStream : has SeekHigh but not used when decoding, only parsing (SeekFile == SeekHigh ... need to remove one).
-See GetNextSample : with big files, decoding will fail arbitrarily during streaming, if file > 2 Go

 ### ATOM
 * just use needed atoms
 * sample time not used : use 1000 / frame rate - 4 (custom approximation)